"OMG!!!!

 I love a bit of reggae, even if it is watered down for pop music.
 Hahaha.

-8 bit Bitpop/Chiptune cover of the Electric Light Orchestra song, Don’t Bring Me Down – Made with the sounds of the Commodore 64 home computer.
+8 bit Bitpop (Chiptune with vocals and effects) of Justin Timberlake’s Can’t Stop the Feeling – Made with the sounds of the Commodore 64 home computer.

 8 bit Bitpop (Chiptune) cover of an awesome 80s song – Made with the sounds of the Commodore 64 home computer.